-As a Realtor, I should know where the best schools in Mississauga are FOR PARENTS MOVING INTO THE CITY.
-That is, those school districts that are the best combination of school competency and neighbourhood.
+Real estate agents should know where the best schools in Mississauga are FOR PARENTS MOVING INTO THE CITY.
+You know, those school districts that are the best combination of school competency and neighbourhood.

-I believe that consistency in a school’s performance is imperative to PARENTS who are seeking long-term residency in Mississauga for their families.
+In my opinion, consistency in a school’s performance is imperative to parents who are seeking long-term residency in Mississauga.
 Thus, I set out to do my OWN research to determine what really were the best schools in Mississauga for parents… and created the SUSI Rankings.

-The 2019 Rankings are currently posted on the individual school pages on this site, but for the seven-year period previous to 2019, the best public elementary schools in Mississauga are:
+For the ten-year period previous to 2023, the five best public elementary schools in Mississauga are:

 |#2||Kenollie Public School||K-6|

-The rankings here are the amalgamation of two separate reports I have compiled: SUSI’s 7-year EQAO Rankings and SUSI’s Potency Rankings.
+The rankings here are the amalgamation of two separate reports we have compiled: SUSI’s 7-year EQAO Rankings and SUSI’s Potency Rankings.

 SUSI’s 7-year EQAO Rankings are mostly self-explanatory.
-In order to measure the consistency of a school’s performance, I compiled the scores from the last 7 years of EQAO scores for each of Mississauga’s 76 public schools.
+In order to measure the consistency of a school’s performance, we compiled the scores from the last 7 years of EQAO scores for each of Mississauga’s Public schools.
 The more recent the year, the more weight that year’s EQAO scores were given.

 SUSI’s Potency Rankings attempt to measure how well a school’s principals and teachers are performing vis-a-vis how well they are EXPECTED to perform, given their district’s socio-economic lot.
 In other words, schools in districts that have parents with a higher-than-average income and education level, and that have less ESL students and single parents, are EXPECTED to perform better than their less-fortunate counterparts.
 If a school isn’t performing up to expectation, that should be noted.
 Likewise, if a school is performing well ABOVE expectation, that should also not just be noted, but congratulated!

-The combination of these two studies (along with a “consistency factor”) provide me with the crucial information I need to help young families find the best Mississauga school district for them to live in.
-I publish my opinion of the Best Public Elementary Schools in Mississauga a couple months after I determine them for myself – but of course the full version of the latest rankings are always available for counsel towards my current home-seeking clients.
+The combination of these two studies (along with a “consistency factor”) provide us with the crucial information we need to help young families find the best Mississauga Public school district for them to live in.
+We publish our opinion of the Top 5 Public Elementary Schools in Mississauga a couple months after we determine them for ourselves – but of course the full version of the latest rankings are always available for counsel towards our current home-seeking clients.

-There’s a lot to navigate out there – start at the FULLER LIST of the Best Public Schools in Mississauga, perhaps?.
-And if you’re looking to buy a home in Mississauga, I’d be happy to help and to protect your family. :-)
+If you’re looking to buy a home in Mississauga, we’d be happy to help and to protect your family. :-)